JacksonKuo/blog/_posts/2025-3-4-app-defense-part-10.markdown

         ```

 #### Version Pinning
-Version pinning is great for when updates have breaking changes, security bugs, or is compromised.
+Version pinning is great for when updates have breaking changes, security bugs, or when the supply chain is compromised.

 #### Pull request